-Live streaming is beholding a widespread popularity in business and individual realizations.
+Live streaming is beholding widespread popularity in business and individual realizations.

 Therefore, if you want to be a part of this profitable market, you might not want to make these critical mistakes and ruin the ground at the very beginning itself.

-It is also understandable that you might already have a good follower base on these platforms, and it would be easy to get viewers for your live event.
+It is also understandable that you might already have a good audience base on these platforms, and it would be easy to get viewers for your live event.

-However, you must also understand that these platforms possess some critical drawbacks that make them not so-fit for professional level implementation:
+However, you must also perceive that these platforms possess some critical drawbacks that make them not so-fit for professional-level implementation:

-- Social media streaming do not offer a white label service.
+- Social media streaming does not offer a white-label service.

-- You cannot directly monetize the event except using Ads on YouTube and Facebook.
+- You cannot directly monetize the event except for Ads on YouTube and Facebook.

-- Ads are not enough for a professional grade monetization.
-You need to be able to offer subscriptions for the event.
+- Ads are not enough for a professional-grade monetization.
+You need something like subscriptions for the event.

-- Security features are not good enough at a professional level.
+- Security features are not enough to realize at a professional level.

-- No control over stream quality, it’s totally network dependent.
+- No control over stream quality, totally network dependent.

-This brings us to our next point, the need for professional grade software.
+This brings us to our next point, the need for a professional-grade software.